MonaSolutions/MonaServer/doc/protocols.rst

 In RTMP & RTMFP protocols the client properties are **URL query parameters** and standard informations given by flash client at connection.

-Here is a list of known flash client parameters :
+Here is a list of known static flash client parameters :

 - **swfUrl** (read-only), URL of the SWF file which has gotten the connection.
 - **tcUrl** (read-only), RTMPF/RTMFP URL used to connect to this session.